Yoga Teacher Training

 You will gain practical experience in our fitness center by working with the Minneapolis College community.

-If you have further questions about licensure for Yoga Teacher Training, please feel free to reach out to Heidi Aldes, Interim Dean of Enrollment Management, and they will be happy to help you.
+If you have further questions about the Yoga Teacher Training registry, please feel free to reach out to Heidi Aldes, Interim Dean of Enrollment Management.

 The dynamic field of yoga teaching is projected to increase by 13% from 2018-2028, according to the Bureau of Labor Statistics, U.S. Department of Labor.
 A national study completed by Yoga Alliance in 2016 determined: